Two local banks accused of complicity in fraud case

 Hatzenbeller was sentenced to 30 months in federal prison for bank fraud in 2017 and ordered to pay $1 million in restitution.

-According to the complaint filed in August in federal court, “Hatzenbeller drafted checks of significant value from one account with one financial institution and then promptly drafted a check from another account from another financial institution to be deposited in the first account to cover the initial withdrawal.
+According to the civil complaint filed in August in federal court, “Hatzenbeller drafted checks of significant value from one account with one financial institution and then promptly drafted a check from another account from another financial institution to be deposited in the first account to cover the initial withdrawal.
 Hatzenbeller repeated this practice over and over utilizing its accounts with [First Interstate Bank] and [Prairie Mountain Bank], without ever having actual funds to cover the checks being written.
 In effect, the scheme provided Shoot the Moon with substantial interest-free loans.”

 [READ: The amended check-kiting scheme complaint]